 Dumaguete-based Silliman University Marine Lab conducts frequent studies in the area, making it a well-documented sanctuary with more than 400 species of corals and over 650 species of fish.

-It is the oldest community-managed marine reserve in the Philippines.
-Thanks to biologist Dr. Angel Alcala who led the establishment of the sanctuary site back in 1982 after three years of convincing the locals of the importance of having it as a protected area.
+Apo Island is the oldest community-managed marine reserve in the Philippines.
+Thanks to biologist Dr. Angel Alcala who led the establishment of the sanctuary site back in 1982 after three years of convincing the local community of the importance of having it as a protected area.

-Sadly, we weren’t able to visit the marine reserve because it was closed since 2013 for rehabilitation.
+Sadly, we did not get to visit the marine reserve because it was closed since 2013 for rehabilitation.
 The corals were severely damaged and washed ashore by typhoons Sendong and Pablo in 2011 and 2012 respectively, decreasing the presence of fishes by a staggering 50%.

 But even if the marine reserve is closed, you can dive or snorkel in other areas and it’s well worth visiting.

 I had never seen so many sea cucumbers close together before.
 You can find them clustered underwater in the white sand area.
-I love eating cucumbers (the vegetable) so when I saw a close bunch of sea cucumeber which are marine animals, it filled me with awe — Wow, I see a garden of cucumbers under the sea!
+Some have spikes to scare potential predators.
+I love eating cucumbers (the vegetable) so when I saw a close bunch of sea cucumbers which are marine animals, it filled me with awe — Wow, I see a garden of cucumbers under the sea!

-We also had a close encounter with the yellow-lipped sea krait or the banded sea snakes, locally known as walo-walo, which are venomous but generally non-aggressive.
+We also had a close encounter with a yellow-lipped sea krait or the banded sea snake, locally known as walo-walo, which are venomous but generally non-aggressive.
 They usually stay at the bottom and rarely attack unless it feels threatened.
-But you should never get too close to them even if they look cute with those black and white stripes – their bite is lethal.
+But you should never get too close to them even if they look cute with those black and white stripes — their bite is lethal.

 We only snorkeled for about three hours, but it was already an experience of a lifetime.
 After visiting Apo Island, I’m dreaming of going to Turtle Islands in Tawi-Tawi.
 Here goes the dreamer in me again!